 - Ability to convey intercultural knowledge and understanding.

-Students themselves submit their stories, however, teachers and parents should assist in the preparation of USB’s, documents and posting the submission in the mail.
+Students themselves submit their stories, however, teachers and/or parents should assist in the uploading of the submission.

 All competition submissions are bound by the Languages in the Mainstream competition Terms and Conditions.

-14 July 2017 Let me Tell you a Story (Let me Tell you in my Language) competition submissions due
+25 September 2019 Let me Tell you a Story (Let me Tell you in my Language) Competition submissions due

-24 July 2017 Creators of winning stories notified and invited to attend a Languages Week event
+10 October 2019 Creators of winning stories notified and invited to attend a MLTAWA event

-7-14 August 2017 Winners collect their prizes and certificates at a Languages Week event
+Term 4 2019 Winners collect their prizes and certificates at an Awards’ event

 Related documents and resources